ozak/CompEcon/Readme.md

 ### [Ömer Özak](http://omerozak.com)

-This repository contains notebooks I have written to help my students get started using IPython for doing Computational Economics, Economic Growth, and Dynamic Macroeconomics in general.
+This repository contains notebooks I have written to help my first year Ph.D. students get started using IPython for doing Computational Economics, Economic Growth, and Dynamic Macroeconomics in general.
 I highly recommend students to also check out [John Stachurski's website](http://johnstachurski.net/personal/edtc.html) and book.

-These lectures are pretty much still work in progress.
+These lectures are work in progress.
+Comments are welcome.